shreyashnigam/light/README.md

-# light
+# LIGHT

+Language for In Game Highlights

-Generate natural language summaries from key metrics for any sport
+Generates natural language summaries from key metrics